nicktaras/state-pilot/README.md

 ````

-Please also see the unit tests for usage of the library.
+Please see the unit tests for furher usage of the library.